-Monday 6 April 2020
+Monday, 6 April 2020

-Tithes and the Tithing Controversies
+Tithes and The Tithing Controversies

 By Yemi Olakitan

 Tithing has created great controversy in and out of the church in Nigeria.
-Many people feel that tithing is a way of enriching the flamboyant lifestyle of pastors and so called men of God.
+Many people feel that tithing is a way of enriching the flamboyant lifestyle of pastors and men of God.
 Some are convinced that it is a way of putting loads of money in the purse of the church.
 They swore that Jesus Christ didn’t command tithing and that the Apostles of old, in the New Testament didn’t give or command the payments of tithes.
 This category of people is convinced that Pastors are exploiting the poor by collecting tithes.
 They even took it upon themselves to preach to the brethren to stop paying tithes.
-To them tithing is a fallacy, a doctrine of men that should be expunged from Biblical Christianity.
+To such people, tithing is a fallacy, a doctrine of men that should be expunged from Biblical Christianity.

 Some other pastors go on to quote Malachi 3: 8-10-12.
 They swore that brethren who do not tithe are cursed with a curse but if they tithe the Lord will bless them accordingly and rebuke ‘the devourers for their sake.’’
 And so the debate rages on and on.

 Abraham was the first account in the Bible that demonstrated tithing that we have seen.
-Abraham met with Melchizedek, king of Salem and priest of the most-high God, after returning from the slaughter of the kings and they had communion.
-Melchizedek blessed Abraham; and Abraham paid him tithes of all.
+Abraham met with Melchizedek, king of Salem and priest of the Most-High God, after returning from the slaughter of the kings and they had communion.
+Melchizedek blessed Abraham and Abraham paid him tithes of all.
 (Genesis 14:18-20) Abraham paid him tithes of all because he loved God and was grateful that he delivered him and his nephew Lot out of the hands of their enemies.
 This was before the Law of Moses.

 According to American pastor, Creflo Dollars of the Crefol Dorllars Ministries, ‘’this is our first glimpse that tithing is about gratitude, faith, and love.
-The next account of tithing that we see was when Jacob, Abraham's grandson, made a covenant with God and said, "IF you protect me, bless me, and bring me back to my father's house in peace... you will be my God and I will pay you tithes of all."(Genesis 28:20-22) Jacob made a covenant with God to protect him and prosper him; In return for God's provision and protection... he would pay him tithes of all that he made.’’
+The next account of tithing that we see is when Jacob, Abraham's grandson, made a covenant with God and said, "IF you protect me, bless me, and bring me back to my father's house in peace... you will be my God and I will pay you tithes of all."(Genesis 28:20-22) Jacob made a covenant with God to protect him and prosper him; In return for God's provision and protection... he would pay him tithes of all that he made.’’

 "Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the LORD of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.
 And I will rebuke the devourer for your sakes, and he shall not destroy the fruits of your ground; neither shall your vine cast her fruit before the time in the field, saith the LORD of hosts.
 And all nations shall call you blessed: for ye shall be a delightsome land, saith the LORD of hosts."